trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
 <summary><b>You must run command that will be performed for a very long time on the remote server.
-How to prevent killing the long running process after the ssh session drops?</b></summary><br>
+How to prevent killing this process after the ssh session drops?</b></summary><br>

 Use `nohup` to make your process ignore the hangup signal: